dariansweb/SecondChanceYouthMap/README.md

 Research-driven and visually engaging, this project brings together real-world policy from:

 - **Arkansas** – SAVRY risk assessments + 90-day treatment models
 - **Texas** – JCMS tools, diversion-first frameworks
 - **Missouri** – “Missouri Model” therapeutic care
 - **Louisiana** – Family team decision-making
 - **Oklahoma** – Statewide bed and risk data management
 - **Mississippi** – Diversion screening (YASI), informal adjustment stats
 - **Tennessee** – Child welfare integration, family-centered assessments

 ---

 ## 🧩 Key Features

 ### 🔹 **Intake Tool**
 - Step-by-step intake with live logic and state-by-state influence
 - Form data stored in memory via React Context
 - Generates downloadable intake PDF summaries

 ### 🔹 **Matrix Tool**
 - Interactive cards showing policy differences between states
 - Filters for states, sorting, decision type
 - Color-coded indicators for clarity and accessibility
 - Modal pop-ups for detailed comparison with hover-rich glossary terms

 ### 🔹 **Glossary of Terms**
 - Over 100 terms, program names, acronyms, and processes
 - Filterable and searchable
 - Includes categories, definitions, source links, and states (if applicable)

 ---

+## 🔊 Voices of the System

+In addition to tools, SCYM honors the **people behind the process**.
+A full `/voices` directory includes real-world profiles for:

+- 🛂 Intake Officers
+- ⚖️ Judges & Defense Attorneys
+- 🏫 Educators
+- 🤝 Advocates & Mentors
+- 🏠 Residential Staff
+- 💼 Workforce Mentors
+- 👨‍👩‍👧 Parents & Guardians

+Each voice includes their role in the system, where they appear in the timeline, and links to relevant data and glossary terms.
+More voices and categories are added regularly as part of the *“Path to Help”* initiative.

+---